intelliw/hsy-api.portal/test.sundaya.monitored.equipment/Examples/POST/inverter POST example.md

 - 2 AC Loads as shown by `load.volts` / `load.amps`.

-The size of each Inverter dataset is 367 bytes including whitespace, or 248 bytes if whitespace is stripped (using JSON.stringify).
+The size of each Inverter dataset is approximately 367 bytes including whitespace, or 248 bytes if whitespace is stripped (using JSON.stringify).

 ```
 *** REQUEST ***
 POST /devices/dataset/inverter HTTPS/1.1
-Host: test.sundaya.monitored.equipment
+Host: api.sundaya.monitored.equipment
 Accept: application/json
 Content-Type: application/json